hax/hax.github.com/2015/myth-of-css-frameworks/README.md

 --

-**There’s no such thing as semantic CSS.*** There’s only semantic HTML and its visible form.
+**There's no such thing as semantic CSS.** There's only semantic HTML and its visible form.

 ---